How to Sue a Home Warranty Company: Small Claims Court Guide

 • The dollar amount you're seeking

 Step 4: Serve the Defendant After filing, the home warranty company must be formally served.
-Methods vary by state but typically include certified mail, sheriff service, or process server.
+Methods vary by state but typically include certified mail, sheriff service, or a process server.
 The court clerk can advise on your state's requirements.

 Check for Arbitration Clauses First

 Before filing in court, carefully read your warranty contract for an arbitration clause.
-Many home warranty contracts require disputes to go through binding private arbitration rather than court.
+Most major home warranty contracts require disputes to go through binding private arbitration rather than court.
 If your contract has one, filing in small claims court first could be challenged by the company.
 Review our home warranty arbitration guide to understand your options.

 Smart Savings Made Simple!